ngx-ree/ControlPanelsScripts/README.md

 ##### NAME TAGS
 kOS name tagging for the 'lnd65.ks' script is as follows:
-- `solpan` - Solar panels to be extended/retracted, manually in the `switches` stack.
+- 'solpan' - Solar panels to be extended/retracted, manually in the `switches` stack.
-- `leng` - Main engine(s) used for landing.
+- 'leng' - Main engine(s) used for landing.
 This dubbing is mandatory for the script to work.
-- `wheel` - Wheels (if present), for friction control.
+- 'wheel' - Wheels (if present), for friction control.

 See tooltips for more information.